Quinta da Regaleira: Initiation Wells

+The Poço Imperfeito (Unfinished Well) tunnel, part of the Initiation Well system.

 Lakes, fountains, and the aquarium

 Bodies of water can be found in several places in the park.
 Two artificial lakes and several fountains were added by Monteiro.
 One of the most interesting and extravagant among them is the Aquarium, built as if it were naturally embedded in a large boulder.
 It was once considered the most important naturalist property in Regaleira.
 However, the Aquarium is no longer used and is poorly maintained.